edgedb/edgedb/docs/guides/auth/index.rst

 Extension configuration
 =======================

-The best and easiest way to configure the extension for your database is to use the built-in UI.
+The easiest way to configure the extension for your database is to use the built-in UI.
 To access it, run ``edgedb ui``.
 If you have the extension enabled in your schema as shown above, and if you have migrated that schema change, you will see the "Auth Admin" icon in the left-hand toolbar.

 .. image:: images/ui-auth.png